flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 Of Samuel Gardenhire&#39;s eight stories in &quot;The Long Arm,&quot; five are murder stories.

-And so on, through all the books of short stories, each volume of which narrates the exploits of a Transcendent Detective, the average of the murder plot is more than one- half.
+And so on, through all the books of short stories, each volume of which narrates the exploits of a Transcendent Detective, the average of the murder plot is more than one-half.

 Novels of detective fiction almost invariably use a murder plot. &quot;The Moonstone&quot; is an exception; but nearly all of Gaboriau&#39;s, Du Boisgobey&#39;s, Anna Katharine Green&#39;s and Ottolengui&#39;s are murder mysteries.